Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 # Myrkheim

 *"Stone endures where flesh withers.
-The mountain does not kneel."*
+The mountain does not kneel."*{ .emq }
 — Ancestral Proverb of Myrkheim
 { .quote }